minakamoto/pcshscr2023/docs/2nd.md

 TIPS:

 - About Next.js
   - Next.js is a React-based UI framework that provides features such as SSR/SSG, file-based routing, Fast Refresh, image optimization, and zero configuration.
 These features speed up the loading of web pages, provide SEO-friendly structures, and improve development efficiency.
-Next.js is a modern and powerful front-end framework with a variety of advantages.
+Next.js is a modern and powerful frontend framework with a variety of advantages.
   - The [official React website](https://react.dev/learn/start-a-new-react-project#nextjs) also recommends Next.js for development of React apps of all sizes because of its rich features and community support.
 Next.js is good for developing React apps of all sizes, and they recommend using Next.js.
 - About FastAPI
   - FastAPI has the following features